Arezookhalili/Arezookhalili.github.io/_posts/2023-05-22-association-rule-learning.md

 Expected Confidence is quite simple, it is the percentage of *all transactions* that *contained item B*.

-This is important as it provides indication of what the Confidence *would be* if there were no relationship between the items.
+This is important as it indicates what the Confidence *would be* if there were no relationship between the items.
 We can use Expected Confidence, along with Confidence to calculate our final (and most powerful) metric - Lift!

 <br>
 ##### Lift